smarty1234/challengers-env-app-map/README.md

      - This is the name of the app component
    - `buildversion`
      - This is the build version such as `master.45` - depends on cicd.yml or pom.xml
+   - `releasedate`
+     - This is the deploy date of `master.45` - when the tool is executed after sucecssful deployment this date is updated.